-According to wrongful death law in Beverly Hills-- which is covered in California Code of Civil Procedure 377.60 -- a wrongful death is characterized by, “A cause of action for the death of a person caused by the wrongful act or neglect of another…”
+According to the wrongful death law in Beverly Hills — which is covered in California Code of Civil Procedure 377.60 — a wrongful death is characterized by, “A cause of action for the death of a person caused by the wrongful act or neglect of another.”

-- Any minors who were at least 50% dependent on the deceased for financial support, and
+- Any minors who were at least 50 percent dependent on the deceased for financial support, or

 Survival actions and wrongful death are strictly governed under California state law.
 They are similar, but there are some differences.

 A survival action entitles the estate of the deceased to receive compensation, which the deceased would have received if he or she did not lose their life.
 However, a survival action applies specifically to situations when the individual in question did not immediately die after the accident or incident that ultimately resulted in their death.